PatrickDorante/r-portfolio2022/README.md

 # Process Phase

 ##### Keys tasks
-Janitor and Tidyverse were packages used for data cleansing in R.
+Janitor, Tidyverse, and gglplot2 packages for data cleansing and visualization using in R.
-Data was load data & stored
+Data will be loaded & stored with different variables.
-Sort and filter data for data time, month, week
+Missing and non-null values to sort and filter out.
 Data missed key elements such as demographic, income, age

 ##### Data cleaning
 - Total Rows: 4,358,611
 - Total Columns: 13
 - Total missing and non-values: 431585

-and null values will be filtered out.

 ### Data Preparation Tools